gbullardpurpl/react-bug-tracker/README.md

 ### More info as the tutorials progress

 The dependency for redux was added: (Terminal) "npm i @reduxjs/toolkit react-redux"
 The dependency for React Router DOM was added (Terminal): "npm i react-router-dom"
+P4 Fix (In react-router-dom v6, "Switch" is replaced by routes "Routes"): https://stackoverflow.com/questions/63124161/attempted-import-error-switch-is-not-exported-from-react-router-dom#69849271